panel-attack/panel-attack/docs/Understanding the Codebase.md

 Touch is implemented via the pair of `ui/touchHandler.lua` and `ui/UIElement.lua`.
 UiElements that should support touch are automatically considered touchable by implementing at least one of the functions `onTouch`, `onDrag`, `onHold` and `onRelease`.
 All scenes have an `uiRoot` that is traversed by the touch handler through `UIElement:getTouchedElement` and only children of the active scene's uiRoot are active for touch.
-If there are sub elements that should be made visible/invisible dynamically on the scene, `setVisibility` or `touchHandler.registerTree`/`touchHandler.unregisterTree` should be called on the top most element to make sure that visible elements are touchable and invisible elements are not.

 ### UIElement composite